 Each flow represents a targeted customer experience.
 In order to build a series with timely touchpoints, it is important to think about the timing of each action in your flow relative to the activity or behavior that set the flow in motion.

 For example, in a winback flow, you may have the first email send after 35 days.
 The second email may wait another 25 days, which brings the total number of days elapsed since the last purchase (the flow's trigger) to 60.

-There are certain situations when we can't determine an email's exact timing from the trigger.
-These situations arise specifically when you mix the following two Time Delays in the same flow:
+There are certain situations when we can't determine an message's exact timing from the trigger.
+These situations arise specifically when you mix the following two Time Delay components in the same flow: